e3prom/ruse/README.md

 $ bin/amd64/ruse -c conf/ruse.conf
 Starting HTTP Server on localhost:8000
 ```
-By default Ruse ships with an [example configuration file](conf/ruse.conf)
+By default Ruse ships with a [basic configuration file](conf/ruse.conf)
 which only allows plain-text HTTP connections from localhost on port tcp/8000.
 It's also configured to proxy traffic from metasploit's reverse HTTP payloads
 by matching their User-Agent header fields.